MDMAinsley/AutoUpdater/README.md

 *Add support for custom items*

 ## Changelog
+### -- v0.4.0
+All game items should now be in and working!
+A bit of cleaning up to do now before the v1 release
+Then new feature time babyyy :)

 ### -- v0.3.5
 Half of the game items are now added
 v1 publish when all items are added